elm-land/elm-land/docs/concepts/components.md

 1. `title` – The string to render in bolded text
 1. `description` – Another string to render below the title
-1. `onDismiss` – The `Msg` provided by the caller, that we should fire when the "X" button is clicked!
+1. `onDismiss` – The `Msg` provided by the caller, that we should send when the "X" button is clicked!

 It uses those three values to return some HTML that can be rendered by another page, layout, or component.